AntonShevchuk/gitbook-plugin-jquery-book/README.md

 ### Create button to run SCRIPT

-Require `id` of target iframe.
+Require `id` of the target iframe.
 It should appended above the block of code:
 ```markdown
 {% jqbRun "#html-example" %}{% endjqbRun %}
 <code>